 This article will help a tourist visiting Italy sidestep some of the weirder items that the indigenous cuisine offers.

 - Frascati wine and fraschetta

 - Squid-ink-infused pasta (Pasta con Nero di seppia)

 - Pork-blood-and-chocolate sausage (Sanguinaccio)

 - Roasted lamb's head (Capozzelli di agnello)

 - Worm Cheese (Casu Marzu)

 1. Frascati Wine and Fraschetta

 Frascati wine should come with a labelled warning that says "caveat emptor" (translation: buyer beware).
 Drink more than a glass, and you'll get the feeling of having been punched in the kidneys—and nausea swiftly follows.
 Today, this is modern-day Rome's favourite urine-coloured drink.
-It is typically consumed with a sandwich at fraschettas (which is a type of restaurant) that serve sliced pork.
+It is typically consumed with a sandwich at fraschettas (which is a type of restaurant) that serves sliced pork.
 It is also served with porchetta (a wood-smoked pork dish) on roughly cut bread at a food festival held in the months of June to August in the high Frascati village overlooking Rome, where this evil, fermented beverage was originally concocted.

 Luckily this delicious, fat-smeared pork sandwich is entirely different than its Basilicata-based cousin cazzomarro alla brace.
 The Roman version at least helps line your stomach against this acidic, sulphate- and preservative-filled wine that frankly doesn't pair well with anything.
 Rumors have long persisted that during production the wine is cut with wood chips to add colour and flavour.
 To avoid the risk of "sleeping with the fishes," it is best not to ask what else, apart from sour grapes, are used to produce this cheap, low-quality wine.